-Rating scale questions
+Rating scale definition

 A rating scale is a method that requires the respondent to assign a value, sometimes numeric, to the rated object.

-Conditions of a good rating scale:
+Conditions of a good rating scale

 - It should be easy to interpret the meaning of each scale point

 - The meaning of the scale points should be interpreted identically by all respondents